Today the word “sustainability” is widely used to describe processes, resources, and activities.

 Sustainable Design

-It is a project theory that aims to reduce the consumption and surplus of non-renewable resources, reduce waste and create healthy, productive ecosystems.
+It is a project theory that aims to reduce the consumption and surplus of non-renewable resources, reduce waste, and create healthy, productive ecosystems.

-Sometimes when designing a product, we forget its life after throwing it away, and it turns into sheer trash.
-So we need to rethink this concept and make it broader and more sophisticated.
+Sometimes, when designing a product, we forget its life after throwing it away, turning it into sheer trash.

 There are many creative ways to do this, from subtle environmental announcements to friendly animations and CO2 reduction products.
-Also, consider developing digital technologies that promote green energy, reduced energy, inclusion, and affordability.

 First, you can use animations and illustrations to create reminders of the consumption of environmentally friendly materials and everyday environmental motifs in the app.
-Second, enable users to learn more about environmental problems and solve them right in your UX project.
-Finally, you can create a “sustainable environment” for the user of your product.

 Sustainability and User Experience

-The boundaries of the project allow us to find tangible solutions to abstract problems.
 This is not only the case for projects focused on sustainable design.
 Every project is about sustainability.

 If we consider sustainability as a factor in the design phase, the limitations of a particular product give designers the space to develop concrete solutions to abstract problems.
-It can be applied in product manufacturing and post-processing as well as user experience.

-By integrating and shaping sustainable synergies, we can allow consumers to participate actively.
 We can even expand the definition of what we call the user experience.

 For example, although we care a lot about the ‘unpacking experience,’ green design must also consider the ‘re-use experience’ of dismantling a product at the end of its life.